A. #1. You have OISRA liability insurance and accident insurance coverage at any OISRA sanctioned event.

 - OISRA Division (Alpine or Nordic) Policies and OISRA Division Race Rules are followed

-Q. #4.
-I will not be representing a high school team in any OISRA races, but I have permission from an OISRA Certified Coach to train/race with the school team.
+Q. #3.
+I will not be representing a high school team in any OISRA races, but I have permission from an OISRA Head Coach to train/race with them.
 Am I insured?

-A. #4.
+A. #3.
 Yes, you are insured if you have registered online as a Provisional Skier.
-The school you attend is not insured; and if you enter an OISRA race, your recorded time will not displace any high school skier's time.
+When you participate in OISRA races, your score does not displace an OISRA racer's score.

-A. #5.
-You have liability insurance and accident insurance coverage with respect to your participation as an OISRA coach at any OISRA sanctioned event and with respect to your participation at an OISRA sponsored event
+A. #4.
+You have liability insurance and accident insurance coverage with respect to your participation as an OISRA coach at any OISRA sanctioned event.

 - Same coverage as described for skier in Q. #1 above

-- See Q. #2 and #3 for definitions of OISRA "sanctioned" and "sponsored" events
+- See Q. #2 for definition of OISRA "sanctioned" events

-- You are not covered by OISRA insurance if you are participating in events other than OISRA sanctioned or sponsored events (for example, USSA or USASA sponsored events or citizen's events)
+- You are not covered by OISRA insurance if you are participating in events other than OISRA sanctioned events (for example, USSA or USASA sponsored events or citizen's events)